Idris Muhammad Gobir

 Idris Muhammad Gobir is a Nigerian politician who has served as the deputy governor of sokoto state since 2023 election.
-He was elected deputy governor alongside the governor Dr Ahmed Aliyu during the 2023 election.
+He was elected deputy governor alongside the governor Ahmad Aliyu during the 2023 election.

 Education

 Gobir graduated from Ahmadu Bello University in Zaria and also have master degrees in five different disciplines.

 Political career

 Gobir served as the Commissioner for Budget and Economic Planning and also a Sole Administrator of Sabon Birnin Local Government Area of Sokoto State during the former Governor Aliyu Wamakko.